SDFIdk/NTRIPmonitor/README.md

 The flag `-d` starts the docker environment in the background.
 If you are ready to deploy the production environment replace `docker-compose.dev.yaml` with `docker-compose.prod.yaml`.

-Your NTRIPmonitor instance is now up and running.
+Your NTRIPmonitor instance is now up and running and you can access grafana (default port: 18000) in your web browser.

 ### Setup Check List
 Checklist for launching the monitor solution.